black77dragon/DragonShield/new_features.md

     What: Audit the Ichimoku computation and plotting (conversion/base lines, leading spans, lagging line, defaults/offsets) against the reference spec, fix any deviations, and document expected behavior plus tests.

 ## Implemented

+- [x] [new_features] **[DS-076] Weekly Macro & Portfolio Checklist** (2025-12-28)
+    Why: Portfolio reviews need a consistent weekly macro and portfolio discipline to reduce narrative drift, oversizing, and reactive allocation.
+    What: Add a weekly checklist workflow per portfolio that runs 15-25 minutes on the same day/time each week and records completion and the written outputs.
+Before implementation, determine the best UX/UI design for where this lives, how scheduling/reminders work, how responses are captured, and how completion is tracked.
+The GUI must show when the next check is due, when the last checks were conducted, and provide a history view; include clear guidance text and/or hover tips in the checklist UI.
+Checklist content:
+        1. Regime sanity check (top-down, non-negotiable)
+           - Ask in order: Has the macro regime changed or is it noise; Liquidity; Rates (real, not nominal); Policy stance; Risk appetite.
+           - Rule: If the regime cannot be articulated in one sentence, you are reacting, not allocating.
+Capture the one-sentence regime statement.
+        2. Thesis integrity check (Bayesian discipline) per major position/theme
+           - Capture the original thesis (1-2 lines max).
+           - Capture what new data arrived this week.
+           - Mark whether the data strengthened, weakened, or left the thesis unchanged.
+           - Ask and capture: If I did not already own this, would I still enter it today?
+        3. Narrative drift detection
+           - Ask: Am I explaining price action with better stories rather than better evidence?
+           - Ask: Have I relaxed or redefined my invalidation criteria?
+           - Ask: Have I added new reasons to justify an old position?
+           - Red flag language to surface: "Longer term...", "The market doesn't understand yet...", "This is actually bullish if you think about it..."
+        4. Exposure and sizing check
+           - Capture top 3 macro risks right now.
+           - Identify which positions express the same risk.
+           - Identify hidden correlations.
+           - Enforce: No single theme can hurt sleep if wrong; no position grows large only because it went up without re-underwriting.
+           - Rule: Upsizing requires fresh confirmation, not comfort.
+        5. Action discipline
+           - Decide explicitly: Do nothing (most weeks), Trim, Add (only if rule-based), or Exit.
+           - Write the decision in one line; no middle ground.

+- [x] [bugs] **[DS-073] New News Types Do Not Persist on Existing Notes** (2025-12-28)
+    Why: When editing an existing note and selecting a newly added News Type, the selection is not saved; only the legacy/default types persist.
+    What: Allow custom News Types (created in News Type settings) to be saved on existing notes by persisting the new type reference and preventing legacy type constraints from blocking updates; verify note updates retain the selected custom type after save and reload.

+- [x] [changes] **[DS-068] Fix Release Notes Accuracy and References** (2025-12-25)
+    Why: The release notes shown from the sidebar are inaccurate and drift from the source of truth.
+    What: Identify the authoritative storage of release note changes (master should be GitHub) and sync it with `new_features.md`; update the release notes display to include the implementation date and the feature reference ID when present (e.g., DS-063).

 - [x] [changes] **[DS-062] Design Issue: DatabaseManager Mixing Persistence and UI State** (2025-12-22)
     Why: Database connection logic, domain queries, and UI/table preferences live in the same type, which creates tight coupling and makes testing and maintenance harder.